The Story of the Plaza Art Fair

 Courtesy: plazaartfair.com

-Throughout its storied history, the Plaza Art Fair has been a beacon of hope, a symbol of creativity, and a beloved Kansas City tradition.
-Even in the face of adversity, including the unprecedented challenges of the COVID-19 pandemic in 2020, the fair has persisted.
+Throughout its history, the Plaza Art Fair has been a source of inspiration and a valued Kansas City tradition.
+Even when faced with obstacles, including the COVID-19 pandemic in 2020, the fair has continued to thrive.

 Previous